fontimprovements/FIPs/README.md

 ## Pull request policy

 All proposal pull requests must be opened as **Draft** and stay in draft state until the proposal is finalized.

+## License

+This repository is licensed under the **Unlicense**, a permissive license that even waives attribution such that proposals may be incorporated into tools without the overhead of attribution